gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

 Many candidates approach interviews like they approach oral exams at school: a stressful, one-sided evaluation of their knowledge, their skills, and perhaps even their worth as a human being.
-This is misguided and detrimental: on the one hand, this tends to generate a lot more stress than it should, and on the other hand, it prevents the candidate from evaluating the interviewer.
+This is misguided and detrimental: on the one hand, this tends to generate a lot more stress than is warranted, and on the other hand, it prevents the candidate from evaluating the interviewer.

 In fact, an interview process should go both ways.
 It's more akin to dating: sure, you want to put your best foot forward, and you are, to some extent,